 What is the CDP?

-The Career Discovery Project is designed to provide assistance and the opportunity to work at cultural institutions throughout New York City and Westchester County for blind, visually impaired, and low vision high school and college students.
-The CDP features a person-centered internship program, employment planning, and support services.
+The Career Discovery Project provides school-to-work internships at cultural institutions and businesses throughout New York City and Westchester County for blind and visually impaired high school and college students.
+CDP features person-centered placements, employment planning, and travel and job readiness support services.

-Our goal is to assist high school and college students to obtain, maintain, and advance in competitive internships that may lead to employment or self-employment.
-At their respective work sites our interns had many unique responsibilities such as conducting museum touch tours, transcribing documents, customer service, exhibit preparation, and video editing!
-Some of our partner sites include The Brooklyn Museum, The Museum of The Moving Image, Brooklyn Children’s Museum, and the Queens Museum.
+CDP assists high school and college students to advance in paid, competitive internships that may lead to employment or self-employment.
+We offer opportunities beyond the clerical, mailroom and food service stereotypes.
+At work sites matched to students’ interests and travel support needs, our interns explore unique responsibilities including conducting museum touch tours, exhibit preparation, document transcription, customer service, and video editing.
+CDP is unique and it’s free.
+Some partner sites include The Metropolitan Museum of Art, The Brooklyn Museum, The Museum of the Moving Image, Brooklyn Children’s Museum, and the Queens Museum of Art.

 How to get involved: